Bblackbird/fieldcompare/README.md

 # fieldcompare
 Object comparison utility.

-It is primarily meant as an aid in unit testing to pinpoint differences in data and objecs used in non-trivial real-word applications.
+It is primarily meant as an aid in unit testing to pinpoint differences in data and objects used in non-trivial real-word applications.
 The goal was to address 90% of the most common scenarios, and make it possible for easy customization as needed.

 This snippet shows how it can be used to validate full data correctness in unit testing: